CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 ---
 name: fig_uncTree
 ---
-Uncertainty tree diagram for the SIC measurement function, loosely following the format adopted in {cite}`mittaz:2019:uncert`.
+Uncertainty tree diagram for the SIC measurement function.
 The measurement equation of SIC is at the center of the diagram, and each branch of the tree describes the uncertainty propagation from a specific element in the SIC equation.
-The $+0$  term is a notation for the unknown systematic uncertainties (e.g. those covered in {ref}`assumptions`).
+The $+0$  term is a notation for the unknown systematic uncertainties.
 ```

 A detailed description of the terms in {numref}`fig_uncTree` is not give here, but the reader is